alexwlchan/alexwlchan.net/src/_drafts/announcing-til.md

   index_light: "#6d5648"
   index_dark:  "#c5b5a9"
 ---
-Today I'm splitting my site into two sections: [*articles*](/articles/) and [*today I learned (TIL)*](/til/).
+Today I'm splitting my site into two sections: [*Articles*](/articles/) and [*Today I Learned (TIL)*](/til/).
-The articles section is where I'll write my longer, more in-depth posts, meant for a wide audience.
+The articles section is where I'll write longer, in-depth posts meant to be interesting to a broad audience.
-The today I learned section is for shorter, how-to style posts, mostly read by people arriving from Google.
-I've already created separate indexes and RSS feeds, and over time I expect these sections will diverge further.

-The new TIL section already has [over 50 posts](/til/), because I've been working on it quietly for a while.
-I didn't want to talk about it until I thought it was likely to stick.
+The new TIL section will have shorter posts with quick, practical insights, ideal for people arriving from Google and looking for immediate solutions.

-The idea of a "today I learned" microblog is pretty popular -- [plenty][simonwillison] [of other][jbranchaud] [people][github] have already done it -- but that alone isn't a reason to do it.
+The concept of a "today I learned" microblog isn't new -- [plenty][simonwillison] [of other][jbranchaud] [people][github] have been doing it for years.
-I had a vague sense that it was a good idea for me, but it was only vibes rather than a concrete reason.
+I felt like it might be useful for me as well, but I couldn't explain why.
+There are good reasons for having a TIL section, but "lots of other people are doing it" isn't one of them.

-Before I shared this more widely, I wanted to be able to articulate why I thought a separate TIL section was a good idea for *me*.
+It took a while before I could explain why I think it's a good idea for me.

+My new TIL section already has [over 50 posts](/til/), because I've been working on it quietly for a while.
-It's taken a while, but now I think I can explain what it's for, why it should be separate, and how it will make the site better.
+Writing it in private for several months has given me a better sense of what a TIL section is good for, why it should be separate, and how it will make the site better.

+My goal is simple: to help people find interesting, useful stuff that I've written.
+In this post, I'll explain what I've learnt from writing the TIL section, how I'm thinking about the structure of the site, and why I think this change will help my goal.

 [simonwillison]: https://til.simonwillison.net/
 [jbranchaud]: https://github.com/jbranchaud/til